istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

 ### Test the gRPC resolver

-Firt, port-forward `17171` to one of the Pods.
-This port is a non-XDS backed gRPC server that allows making requests from the port-forwarded Pod.
+First, port-forward `17171` to one of the Pods.
+This port is a non-xDS backed gRPC server that allows making requests from the port-forwarded Pod.

 {{< text bash >}}
 $ kubectl -n echo-grpc port-forward $(kubectl -n echo-grpc get pods -l version=v1 -ojsonpath='{.items[0].metadata.name}') 17171 &